tonghuikang/blog/_posts/2025-12-27-papers-I-kept-in-2025.md

-**Item exploration** - New content is important to any recommendation system.
-To determine successful new content, you will need to deliver the new content to people.
-When you make a change to a recommendation system, you need to prove that your change is good.
-However, if you have a variant that delivers more new content to people, the engagement that the variant gets suffers.
-You still need to prove that new content is good, and the traditional user-split A/B testing approach cannot prove this, even though we know that recommendation system needs at least some new content.
+**Item exploration** - New content is essential to any recommendation system.
+To help fresh content succeed, you implement methods to surface it more effectively.
+However, you still need to prove these methods actually work.
+This is where a challenge arises: traditional user-split A/B testing tends to show lower engagement for variants that prioritize new content—simply because new content hasn't yet accumulated the signals that make established content perform well.
+Hence there is this line of research on how do you both deliver new content effectively and demonstrate that your approach is beneficial.

 - Nonlinear Bandits Exploration for Recommendations [[link](https://dl.acm.org/doi/10.1145/3604915.3610245)] Google, 14 Sep 2023
 - Online Matching: A Real-time Bandit System for Large-scale Recommendations [[link](https://arxiv.org/abs/2307.15893)] Google, 29 Jul 2023